EnotionZ/gpio/README.md

 ## Usage

 Get node.js for your SBC.
-If using Debian or deviates (Raspbian for RPi), you can simply run:
-    `sudo apt-get install nodejs`.
+If using Debian or deviates (Raspbian for RPi), you can simply run `sudo apt-get install nodejs`.

 Define _gpio_ in your _package.json_ dependencies or run `npm install gpio` and ensure you have proper privileges to access the GPIO pins.